renhuailin/azure-docs.zh-cn/articles/hdinsight/apache-kafka-spark-structured-streaming-cosmosdb.md

 name='mycosmosaccount'

 # WARNING: If you change the databaseName or collectionName
-#          then you must update the values in the Jupyter notebook
+#          then you must update the values in the Jupyter Notebook
 databaseName='kafkadata'
 collectionName='kafkacollection'